 Berlin has two airports which are served by many international airlines.
 Both airports are situated in or just outside of Berlin and are well integrated into the city’s public transportation system.

-Berlin can be easily reached by train from virtually all major German and European cities.
+Berlin can be reached by train from all major German and European cities.
 It disposes of several long and short-distance as well as regional railway stations.
 You will most likely arrive at Berlin’s central station (Berlin Hauptbahnhof).